Q. Why should I hire an Immigration Consultant?

 with them.
 We update you about changes in the Immigration law in Canada.

-We respond to all specific questions because we understand every application
+to all specific questions because we understand every application

 is different.